heepster/binary_bash_http_server/README.md

 { "status": "Completely Dead" }
 ```

-Komorebi supports arbitrary commands and "translates" the exit code of that command into two HTTP responses:
+Komorebi can help here because it supports arbitrary commands and translates the exit code into one of two HTTP responses:

 1. 200 OK
 2. 500 Internal Error